Mozambique - Country Commercial Guide

 Overview

-The second concession, named Area 4 or (Rovuma LNG), is co-led by Eni and ExxonMobil, where Eni leads all upstream operations, and ExxonMobil leads the construction and operation of LNG facilities onshore located in the Afungi LNG Park.
-The engineering procurement and construction (EPC) contract was awarded to a consortium composed of TechnipFMC, JGC and Samsung Heavy Industries.
-Area 4 also has plans to develop two onshore LNG trains, but the timeline for an FID remains uncertain.
-In 2017, Eni announced the FID for $8 billion for the construction of six subsea wells connected to a Floating LNG (FLNG) production facility that is now on track for gas exports in Q4 2022.
+The second concession is in Area 4, in which Eni leads all offshore operations, and ExxonMobil leads the onshore LNG facilities is also located in the Afungi LNG Park.
+Area 4 also has plans to develop two onshore LNG trains with their FID planned for early 2025, estimated at a cost of $25 billion.
+In 2017, Eni announced the FID for $8 billion for the construction of six subsea wells connected to a Floating LNG (FLNG) production facility that has been exporting LNG since November 2022.
+Eni has since submitted plans to develop a second FLNG vessel, this plan is widely expected to be approved by the government.

 All exploration concessions are assigned by the National Petroleum Institute (Instituto Nacional de Petróleo; INP) through public tenders.
 Production contracts can then be negotiated once petroleum reserves are discovered.

 In 2018, INP has signed concession contracts for petroleum exploration and production in offshore blocks in the Angoche and Zambezi Basins and onshore blocks in the Mozambique Basin to four consortiums led by ExxonMobil, Sasol, ENI, and Buzi.
-As of July 2021, none of these operators had started exploration or production activities in these blocks.
+As of July 2023, only Eni has started exploration activities in these blocks.

-A Empresa Nacional de Hidrocarbonetos (ENH), the state-owned hydrocarbon company, represents the Mozambican Government in petroleum operations.
-The law stipulates that ENH participate as a stakeholder in petroleum production operations, as well as exploration projects.
-ENH is also engaged in other national flagship projects, such as the oil and gas terminal expansion in the Port of Pemba, and the urbanization of the district of Palma, where the Area 1 and 4 natural gas business activities will be concentrated.
+Empresa Nacional de Hidrocarbonetos (ENH), the state-owned hydrocarbon company, represents the Mozambican Government in petroleum operations.
+The law stipulates that ENH participates as a stakeholder in petroleum production operations, as well as exploration projects.
+ENH is also engaged in other national flagship projects, such as the oil and gas terminal expansion in the Port of Pemba and providing services to project operators like campsite management, offshore logistics, and port facilities.
+ENH typically provides these services in partnership with private sector companies specialized in these domains.
 In partnership with Korean gas company Kogas, ENH also operates a gas distribution network to provide households and industry with piped gas into the south of Mozambique.

 Leading Sub-Sectors